xenify-io/litepaper/README.md

 Comparing these scenarios highlights the benefits of locking for longer periods.
 After just 1 day of a 1-year lock, your earning power would barely decay by 0.3% to 99.7%.
 On the other hand, if you lock your XNF tokens for one week, your earning power decays much faster.
 After just one day, your earning power would drop by 83.7% to 16.3%.
 This demonstrates how locking for longer periods preserves your earning power for longer.

 This model rewards long-term participants and aligns incentives toward supporting the protocol.
-To maintain or increase your earning power, you can always add more XNF tokens to your stake or extend your lock duration as needed.
+To maintain or increase your earning power, you can always add more XNF tokens to your veXNF position or extend your lock duration as needed.

 Keep in mind, that the amount of rewards you receive at the end of each cycle depends on your share of the total earning power of all veXNF holders.
-The more XNF you have staked and the higher your earning power, the more rewards you earn.
+The more XNF you have locked and the higher your earning power, the more rewards you earn.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Unstaking XNF Tokens
+## ◽️ Unlocking XNF Tokens

 At Xenify, we empower our users with flexibility when managing their veXNF position with the ability to extend, merge and even split positions.
-After completing your chosen lock period, you will have the option to unstake your XNF tokens.
+After completing your chosen lock period, you will have the option to unlock your XNF tokens.
 Importantly, unstaking is only possible after your lock period ends - your XNF remains locked for the duration you selected.

 Throughout your staking cycle, you accumulate native chain rewards based on the amount of XNF locked and your veXNF earning power.
 This earning power decays linearly over a decay schedule until it reaches zero at the end.
-At this point, you stop earning rewards on your staked position as your veXNF earning power is depleted.
+At this point, you stop earning rewards on your locked position as your veXNF earning power is depleted.

 You now have two options: Either extend your lock period (from 1 week up to 1 year) to reinstate your veXNF earning power and continue receiving rewards.
-Or, wait for your current lock to expire, then unstake to regain your XNF tokens.
+Or, wait for your current lock to expire, then unlock to regain your XNF tokens.
 The decision depends on your circumstances and preferences.

-If you extend your stake, your veXNF is reactivated at 100% strength, starting a new decay schedule.
-This allows you to continue benefiting from rewards linked to your XNF stake.
-However, your XNF remains locked.
-Alternatively, waiting for your lock expiry, enables you to unstake and/or sell your tokens.
+If you extend your lock, your veXNF is reactivated at 100% strength, starting a new decay schedule.
+This allows you to continue benefiting from rewards linked to your locked XNF.
+Alternatively, waiting for your lock expiry, enables you to unlock and/or sell your tokens.
 However, you will not be earning rewards in the interim.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)